robertodawid/guidelines/_posts/2021-01-01-version-control.md

 # Applying version control to other material

 Version control can be applied to any text-based material.
-A version control *repository* could contain a mixture of material including computer code, data and documentation.
+A version control *repository* can contain a mixture of text-based material including computer code, data and documentation.
+For example, some researchers use version control to facilitate collaboration on journal articles.

-In computational research, it is common to use version control systems to enable collaboration across large distributed teams of scientists.
+# Further Reading and Next Steps

+[The Turing Way](https://the-turing-way.netlify.app/welcome.html) has a section on version control.
+To learn version control, there are many online courses available.
+[Coderefinery][7] provide an ["Intro to Git"][8].
+[Software Carpentry][9] also have a similar course ["Version Control with Git"][10].
+Their materials are free to view and use, and they also run in-person and remote training.

 ---